Omar-Alaa-Elzanaty/BloodDonationSystem/README.md

 ## What do you need to run the project?
 - At least .Net6 to can run this project
-- Windows form application pacage
+- Windows form application package
 - To modify UML Digram you will need to install [Umlet](https://www.umlet.com/).
 - Get Msql
 - Run file DBcreation.sql